 Yes.
 Even if you are not required to file a tax return, you may be eligible to claim certain refundable credits.
 “Refundable” means that you could receive a portion of those credits in the form of a tax refund.
 A few examples of refundable credits are the Child Tax Credit and the Earned Income Tax Credit.

 Can I get a refund if I don’t pay taxes?

 It’s possible.
-If you do not have any federal tax withheld from your paycheck, your tax credits and deductions could still outweigh any tax you owe, which would result in you being eligible for a refund.
-You must file a tax return in order to claim a refund.
+If you do not have any federal tax withheld from your paycheck, your tax credits and deductions could still be greater than any taxes you owe.
+This would result in you being eligible for a refund.
+You must file a tax return to claim your refund.

 If I don’t file my taxes, can I still claim my refund?

-No, as mentioned above, you must file a tax return to claim a refund.
+No. You must file a tax return to claim a refund.
 If you are eligible for a refund but don’t file a return, the IRS will hold your funds until you submit a return for that year.
-There is no penalty for filing a return late if you are owed a refund, but you must file within 3 years of the original due date to receive it.
+There is no penalty for filing late if you are owed a refund, but you must file within 3 years of the original due date to receive it.
 Learn how to file a prior year return.